Chart Color Schemes

 Health performance in Towong is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The most prevalent medical issues are arthritis (11.7% of residents) and mental health concerns (9.0%).
-Notably, 62.0% of residents report no medical ailments, compared to 64.1% in the rest of Victoria.
-As of August 2021, 29.4% of Towong's population is aged 65 and over (1,832 people), higher than the state average of 20.7%.
-Despite this, health outcomes among seniors are above average and better than those in the general population.
+The most prevalent medical conditions are arthritis (11.7%) and mental health issues (9.0%).
+Notably, 62.0% of residents report no medical ailments, slightly lower than the Rest of Vic's 64.1%.
+Towong has a higher proportion of seniors aged 65 and over at 29.4% (1830 people), compared to Rest of Vic's 20.7%.
+Despite this, health outcomes among seniors in Towong are above average, outperforming the general population in health metrics.

 Frequently Asked Questions - Health